 In addition to being used for admissions decisions, SAT or ACT scores can influence which scholarships you receive, or even which ones you qualify for.
 If you don’t take the SAT or ACT, your scholarship selection may be limited.
 Since merit based financial aid is determined by academic performance, SAT scores can boost the amount of aid money you receive.
 And with the high cost of a post-secondary education, every little bit helps!

-If your top schools’ admissions GPA averages are higher than yours, a competitive SAT score could improve your prospect for acceptance.
-Maybe your physics teacher didn’t give out any grade higher than a C, or your final grades dipped junior year because the school year was cut short.
+If your top schools’ average admitted GPA ranges are higher than yours, a competitive SAT score could improve your prospect for acceptance.
+Maybe your physics teacher didn’t give out any grade higher than a C, or your final grades dipped junior year because the transition back to in-person learning was a challenge.
 If your grades don’t reflect your academic abilities, you can leverage SAT or ACT scores to showcase what you are capable of.
 In this case, test scores can enhance your application by adding an additional component to your academic performance.